tonantr/python-p4-scraping-kickstarter/README.md

 ## Learning Goals

 - Use BeautifulSoup to scrape an HTML document.
-- Use scraped data to build a nested data structure.
+- Use scraped data to build a nested data structure...

 ***